Adam Hrdina

-Adam Hrdina (born 12 February 2004) is a Slovak footballer who plays for Slovan Bratislava as a goalkeeper.
+Adam Hrdina (born 12 February 2004) is a Slovak footballer who plays for Zbrojovka Brno as a goalkeeper.

 Club career

 Slovan Bratislava

 Hrdina made his Fortuna Liga debut for Slovan Bratislava against Orion Tip Sereď on 14 May 2022.
 He kept a clean sheet in the match.

+Zbrojovka Brno

+On 23 January 2025, Hrdina signed a multi-year contract with Czech National Football League club Zbrojovka Brno.